yeslogic/prince-docs/docs/styling.md

 ```
 If there are only:

--   three values: then the left padding is set equal to the right padding;
+-   three values: the left padding is set equal to the right padding;
--   two values: then the left padding is set equal to the right padding, and the bottom padding is set equal to the top padding;
+-   two values: the left padding is set equal to the right padding, and the bottom padding is set equal to the top padding;
--   one value: then all paddings are made equal.
+-   one value: all paddings are made equal.

 #### Background